-8. Use Frozen Food in a Timely Manner: While freezing can dramatically extend the life of food, it doesn't preserve food indefinitely.
-As a general rule, fruits and vegetables can be frozen for 8-12 months, poultry and fish for up to 6 months, and ground meat for 3-4 months.
+8. Use Frozen Food promptly: While freezing can dramatically extend the life of food, it doesn't preserve food indefinitely.
+Generally, fruits and vegetables can be frozen for 8-12 months, poultry and fish for up to 6 months, and ground meat for 3-4 months.

-9. Thaw Food Safely: Never thaw food at room temperature, as this can encourage bacterial growth.
-Instead, thaw food in the refrigerator, in cold water, or in the microwave.
+9. Thaw Food Safely: Never thaw food at room temperature, which can encourage bacterial growth.
+Instead, thaw food in the refrigerator, in cold water, or the microwave.

 10. Don't Refreeze Thawed Food: As a general rule, once food has been thawed, it shouldn't be refrozen unless it's been cooked first.

 Remember, freezing food doesn't kill bacteria; it merely slows their growth.
-Therefore, it's important to handle and cook thawed food correctly to ensure it's safe to eat.
+Therefore, handling and cooking thawed food correctly is important to ensure it's safe to eat.

 4. Drying or Dehydrating

-When you dehydrate or dry your food, you are killing off any bacteria, yeasts, and molds that might cause the food to go bad.
-One of the most common ways to do this is by using a food dehydrator.
+When you dehydrate or dry your food, you kill off any bacteria, yeasts, and molds that might cause the food to go bad.
+One of the most common ways to do this is using a food dehydrator.
 Dried fruits, jerky, and herbs are commonly preserved this way.
 I love bringing all of these with me to work in my eco-friendly lunch bag.